mandelsoft/logging/README.md

 interface `scheme.RuleType` and provide a value object deserializable by yaml.

-In a similar way it is possible to register deserializations for `Condition`s.
+In a similar way it is possible to register a deserialization for `Condition`s.
 The standard condition rule supports a condition deserialization based on those registrations.